What is an NDA?

 An NDA is a crucial document that will help protect sensitive information and ensure your innovative ideas and processes do not get stolen by your competitors.
 They can also help you take action in the case of any accidents or mistakes by the other party.

 Lexagle makes contracts simple and accessible for everyone.
-It is a contract management platform with a design-driven approach to minimize the complexity around contracts, creating a simple-to-use interface for every part of the contract ecosystem.
+It is a contract management platform with a design-driven approach to minimise the complexity around contracts, creating a simple-to-use interface for every part of the contract ecosystem.
 Ensure your information remains confidential with us today.